ckeditor/ckeditor5/docs/updating/update-to-30.md

 For the entire list of changes introduced in version 30.0.0, see the [release notes for CKEditor&nbsp;5 v31.0.0](https://github.com/ckeditor/ckeditor5/releases/tag/v31.0.0).

-Listed below are the most important changes that require your attention when upgrading to CKEditor&nbsp;5 v30.0.0.
+Below are the most important changes that require your attention when upgrading to CKEditor&nbsp;5 v30.0.0.

 ### Viewport (toolbar) offset configuration change